Aims and Responsibilities

 As an educational institution, Fulda University must therefore concentrate on the necessary negotiation processes and on developing discourse and intervention structures for the interaction of civil society and politics to establish the concept of sustainability in political and social practice.

 The Centre focuses specifically on the social dimension of sustainability and thus on issues relating to the moral and ethical legitimacy of current and future resource usage and the protection of living conditions of individuals.
-This work is carried out in six core areas of research: education and social balance, social and economic security, generational and gender equity, community and regional development, protection of immaterial living conditions, and social participation.
+This work is carried out in six core areas of research: education and social balance, social and economic security, generational and gender equity, community and regional development, quality of life and health, and social participation.

 The Centre's key task is to develop and consolidate competencies with regard to sustainable behaviour in society.
 It does this by